 Consensus can be particularly beneficial for groups that include people whose minority opinions often go unheard.
 Traditional, hierarchical decision-making structures have been used historically to uphold systems of oppression, at times silencing the voices of those who are most affected by those decisions.
 Consensus can be an inclusive, educational, community-building tool which recognizes the value of difference.

 In order for consensus to work, all participants must share some common goals.
 The participants need to believe that all members of the group share the goal of solving the problems at hand.
 All participants need to act in a fair and reasonable manner, and must have the organization’s best interests at heart.
 This requires:

-There need to be in place agreements between all participants to use the process in good faith.
+- Clear expectations – there need to be in place agreements between all participants to use the process in good faith.

-All participants must accept responsibility for their participation as a part of a process that may differ from what their personal and individual goals may be.
+- Collective support – all participants must accept responsibility for their participation as a part of a process that may differ from what their personal and individual goals may be.

-There must be an environment in which workers can trust others and be trusted by others.
+- Mutual trust – there must be an environment in which workers can trust others and be trusted by others.

-There must be an environment where all workers feel that they are respected by their peers, and that their work is considered valuable towards reaching the group’s common goals.
+- Mutual respect for people and their work – there must be an environment where all workers feel that they are respected by their peers, and that their work is considered valuable towards reaching the group’s common goals.

-The group must cultivate open channels for giving and receiving constructive ideas.
+- Communication – Consistent, reliable methods for ensuring ongoing open channels for giving and receiving constructive ideas.
 The air must be relatively clear so that the issue at hand can receive the attention and focus required.

 - Facilitation – in meetings, assistance with reaching agreements; outside of meetings, assistance with attaining and maintaining the other factors listed above.